Xablu/github-appcenterbuild-action/README.md

         branch: the github branch you want to build
 ```
 Create a secret in you repository's secrets configuration called APPCENTERTOKEN and paste your appcenter token in there as a value.

+You can add additional branches or remove branches under the push or pull_request blocks.